imshakib/Risk_Interactions_Flood/README.md

 The code doesn't require input data to run.
 It generates random inputs for the plots.
 R Packages used in this code are as follows:
-1- VGAM used to create random data on a skewed normal distribution curve 2- ggplot2 used to create the plots
+1- "VGAM" used to create random data on a skewed normal distribution curve 2- "ggplot2" used to create the plots
-3- ggpubr used to arrange different plots
+3- "ggpubr" used to arrange different plots, and
-4- ggExtra used to create the diagnostic plot of marginal densities to install packages in R use the command: install.packages("package name")
+4- "ggExtra" used to create the diagnostic plot of marginal densities.
+To install packages in R use the command: install.packages("package name")

-For questions, comments, feedback, and any concerns, please email Iman Hosseini-Shakib at ishakib@gmail.com
+For questions, comments, feedback, or any concerns, please email Iman Hosseini-Shakib at ishakib@gmail.com

  Authors: Iman Hosseini-Shakib (ishakib@gmail.com)
           Klaus Keller (kzk10@psu.edu)